tranpeter08/svormik/README.md

 ## `validate`

-Set to an Object containing keys of the field names that need to be validated and an array of custom validation functions or a Yup schema for the value.
+Set to an Object containing keys of the field names that need to be validated and an **array** of custom validation functions, or a Yup schema for the value.
 If using custom functions and if there is an error, return a message, else return a falsey value.

 - `validators: (value, values) => string | null`